For Sale By Owner

 Buying or selling a home can be a scary proposition.
 A home is typically a family’s largest asset and the acquisition or disposition of that asset should be handled with meticulous care.
 A typical buyer or seller will enlist the help of a real estate agent to sell their home, however, some choose to save thousands of dollars in real estate by selling their home themselves.
-Selling a home can be empowering; however, it can also be confusing, time intensive, and overwhelming.
+Selling a home can be empowering; however, it can also be confusing, time intensive and overwhelming.
 Typically, a seller can handle showing the home to potential buyers, but what about the paperwork?

 Before becoming an attorney, Phillip Reed worked in the real estate and mortgage industry for over 15 years providing real estate services to both buyers and sellers in residential and commercial transactions.
-Phillip understand that the most difficult part of selling a home is preparing the legal paperwork and providing the appropriate documentation to all parties.
+Phillip understands that the most difficult part of selling a home is preparing the legal paperwork and providing the appropriate documentation to all parties.

-If you are a seller, be sure that you are protected, know the law and procedures of selling your home.
+If you are a seller, be sure that you are protected, and know the law and procedures of selling your home.

-If you are buyer, real estate documentation may seem like a foreign language, be sure you have someone who can interpret it for you.
+If you are a buyer, real estate documentation may seem like a foreign language, be sure you have someone who can interpret it for you.

 - Reviewing and discussing initial concerns and questions